Dr. Bala Subramaniam

 Biography

 Bala Subramaniam is the Dan F. Servey Distinguished Professor of Chemical Engineering at the University of Kansas (KU) and Director of the Center for Environmentally Beneficial Catalysis (CEBC), initiated in 2003 as a National Science Foundation Engineering Research Center (NSF-ERC).
 Subramaniam earned a B. Tech. degree from the University of Madras (A. C. College of Technology), India, and his Master’s/Ph.
 D. degrees from the University of Notre Dame (working under the late Professor Arvind Varma), all in chemical engineering.
 He has been at KU since 1985.
 He has held visiting professorships at the University of Nottingham (United Kingdom), Institute of Process Engineering, ETH, Zürich (Switzerland), University of California, Davis and at his alma mater.
-From 2000-2003, Subramaniam served as the chair of KU Chemical and Petroleum Engineering (C&PE) department.
+Subramaniam has also served as the chair of KU Chemical and Petroleum Engineering (C&PE) department.
 He also holds a courtesy professor appointment in the KU Department of Chemistry.

 Subramaniam’s primary research interests are in catalysis and reactor engineering with emphasis on developing sustainable processes for fuels and chemicals from both traditional and renewable feedstocks.
 His research focuses simultaneously on all aspects of a catalytic process (novel catalytic materials, solvents with unique tunability of physical and transport properties, multifunctional reactors, and sustainability assessment), exploiting the synergies among these elements to develop alternative process concepts.
 He has authored 280+ publications, one textbook and 36 issued patents, edited two books, presented ~200 invited talks at universities, companies, and conferences.
 As principal/co-principal investigator, he has developed ~$56 M in research funding from federal, state and industry sources.
 Subramaniam has directed the research of 85 graduate students and postdoctoral researchers, with many of them enjoying successful careers in industry and academia.